-See the darker side of the Rebel Alliance as we look at everything we know about Andor, the Star Wars prequel series coming soon to Disney+.
+See the darker side of the Rebel Alliance as we look at everything we know about Andor, the Star Wars prequel series now available to stream on Disney+.

-Rebel agent Cassian Andor returns to screens later this summer with the premiere of the new Star Wars TV show, simply named 'Andor', with the promise of filling in some of the missing years of the Star Wars saga and showing what happened in the run-up to the Rebels stealing the plans for the Death Star.
+Rebel agent Cassian Andor returns to screens September 21 with the premiere of the new Star Wars TV show, simply named 'Andor', with the promise of filling in some of the missing years of the Star Wars saga and showing what happened in the run-up to the Rebels stealing the plans for the Death Star.
 You can see where Rogue One fits into the Star Wars timeline in our guide to watching the Star Wars movies in order.

 Spoilers for Rogue One: A Star Wars Story ahead!

-Things ended pretty bleakly for Cassian Andor (played by actor Diego Luna) at the end of Rogue One, as he was killed alongside Jyn Erso when the Death Star fired upon the planet Scarif.
+Things ended pretty bleakly for Cassian Andor (played by actor Diego Luna) at the end of Rogue One (which is the most underrated Star wars movie of all time, don't @ us on this, you know we're right), as he was killed alongside Jyn Erso when the Death Star fired upon the planet Scarif.
 His new series rewinds five years; when we meet him, Andor is a thief without a cause, a refugee from his home planet invaded and conquered by the Empire.
 Survival is his aim, and striking a blow against the Empire is the furthest thing from his mind.

 With The Mandalorian season three, The Book of Boba Fett and Obi-Wan Kenobi all featuring fan favorites and mainstays of the franchise, Star Wars: Andor is possibly the one show Star Wars fans know least about.
 There is an intriguing trailer, which begins with a tribe of children watching a burning ship plummet from the sky, then shows flashbacks to the Clone Wars, followed by lots of action and suspense.